-If you do not move out when required, the landlord can file an eviction lawsuit to have a judge order you out (and then have the police move you out).
+If you do not move out when required, the landlord can file an eviction lawsuit to have a judge order you out (and then have the law enforcement move you out).
+But you cannot be forced to move out before a court case has been filed and a hearing held.
 Before telling you to leave, your landlord may give you notice that your rent is late.
 If your rent is late, you may also owe a late fee.